andrew/ultimate-awesome/README.md

 - [awesome-magento](https://github.com/biotech/awesome-magento) - Curated list of awesome Magento Extensions, Resources and other Highlights.
 - [awesome-techstack](https://github.com/biroka/awesome-techstack) - Techstack.
 - [awesome-bitcoin-community](https://github.com/BitcoinBeachTravemuende/awesome-bitcoin-community) - An awesome list of Bitcoin community resources.
 From the community for the community, for free and open-source.
+- [awesome-perl](https://github.com/bl4ckstack/awesome-perl) - A hand-picked collection of Perl awesomeness to remind the world that Perl never left — it just regex’d itself into the shadows.
 - [awesome-bootstrap](https://github.com/blackout314/awesome-bootstrap) - A curated list of amazingly awesome Bootstrap add-ons, resources and shiny things.
 - [awesome-starts](https://github.com/bnnk/awesome-starts) - My favorites.
 - [my-awesome-linux](https://github.com/bsshenrique/my-awesome-linux) - Visão pessoal descrevendo o Linux no ambiente Desktop.